What’s an Alkaline phosphatase bone isoenzyme test?

-ALP stands for alkaline phosphatase.
-ALP is an enzyme naturally present throughout your body.
+Alkaline phosphatase (ALP) is an enzyme naturally present throughout your body.
 It comes in many variations called isoenzymes.
-Each isoenzyme of ALP is different, depending on where in your body it is made.
+Each isoenzyme of ALP is different, depending on where in your body it’s made.

 Your bones make an isoenzyme called ALP-2.
 Levels of this enzyme increase when bones are growing or bone cells are active.

 An ALP bone isoenzyme test can detect abnormal levels of bone growth that may be associated with conditions such as: